Retirement Benefits Lost & Found Search Portal

 Outcomes

-First-ever PRA-approved public UX testing conducted by DOL
+First-ever PRA-approved public UX testing conducted by DOL.

 Informed and standardized the UI, content, and logic of a high-impact national tool.